abpy/improved-sapling-tree-generator/README.md

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree
 * Option to grow branches in rings, like pine trees
-* Control of shape of secondary branch split levels
+* Control the shape of secondary branch split levels
 * Minimum branch radius to prevent needle-thin branches, taper removed
 * Close tip for branch radius
 * Option to make number of splits proportional to branch length